One D&D changes vs 5E: What's new in the next Dungeons & Dragons edition?

 From creating your character to casting spells, here’s how One D&D is different to 5E.

 What are the main One D&D changes compared to 5E?
-In advance of the new Dungeons & Dragons ruleset coming in 2024, Wizards of the Coast is starting to eke out playtest materials for tweaked rules, mechanics and classes in the hope that player feedback will help guide the upcoming iteration of the fantasy roleplaying game.
-Most recently, we’ve been given a new look at two key classes in the new edition and how they differ from 5E.
+With a new Dungeons & Dragons ruleset coming in 2024, game publisher Wizards of the Coast is figuring out how to revise the beloved fantasy roleplaying game, in the hopes that ongoing player feedback will help hone the next iteration of D&D – and stop tabletop RPG fans from moving over to other game systems.

 Character creation changes in One D&D: races, backgrounds and ability scores